 Driving Around Fire Trucks & Fire Scenes

-When there is a fire, we need firefighters to get there as quickly as possible.
+image typical of fire trucksWhen there is a fire, we need fire trucks to get there as quickly as possible.
 Literally, seconds count.
-Once on scene, they need a safe working area so that they can concentrate on saving lives and putting out the fire without having traffic interfere.
+Once on scene, a safe working area, free of other traffic, is required so that firefighters can concentrate on the task.
 Our Motor Vehicle Act provides for both situations.

 Make Way for Fire Trucks

-Fire apparatus have a special privilege granted to no other emergency vehicle in British Columbia.
+Fire trucks have a special privilege granted to no other emergency vehicle in British Columbia.
 You must not follow them within 150 meters or 500 feet unless you are also driving an emergency vehicle.
 Having never been a firefighter I was curious and thought that I would ask the experts and find out why this rule exists.

 Don't Go There